JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/MULTI_PROJECT.md

 ## 5. Create, add and commit a new file in `library-one-a`, then run `./gradlew assemble`

-- Because the git status is clean, instead of using a timestamp, it uses the latest commit hash.
+- Because the git status is clean, instead of using a `-DIRTY` suffix, it uses the latest commit hash.

 ```text
 semver for library-one-a: a1.0.1+76f0424